Big-Life-Lab/PHES-ODM/metadata.md

 -   **accessToPHAC**: If this is 'no', the data will not be available to employees of the Public Health Agency of Canada - PHAC.
 If missing, data will be available to employees of the Public Health Agency of Canada - PHAC.

--   **accessToLocalHA**: If this is True the, data will not be available to local health authorities.
+-   **accessToLocalHA**: If this is 'no', the, data will not be available to local health authorities.
 If missing, data will be available to local health authorities.

 -   **accessToProvHA**: If this is 'no', this data will not be available to provincial health authorities.
 If missing, data will be available to provincial health authorities.